awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

 1. Optionally, choose **ElasticMapReduce\-slave** from the list and repeat the steps above to allow SSH client access to core and task nodes from trusted clients\.

-#### Connect to the Cluster<a name="emr-getting-started-connect-ssh"></a>
+#### Connect to the cluster<a name="emr-getting-started-connect-ssh"></a>

-After you configure your SSH rules, go to [Connect to the Master Node Using SSH](emr-connect-master-node-ssh.md) and follow the instructions to:
+After you configure your SSH rules, go to [Connect to the master node using SSH](emr-connect-master-node-ssh.md) and follow the instructions to:
 + Retrieve the public DNS name of the node to which you want to connect\.
 + Connect to your cluster using SSH\.

-For more information on how to authenticate to cluster nodes, see [Authenticate to Amazon EMR Cluster Nodes](emr-authenticate-cluster-connections.md)\.
+For more information on how to authenticate to cluster nodes, see [Authenticate to Amazon EMR cluster nodes](emr-authenticate-cluster-connections.md)\.

-## Step 3: Clean Up Amazon EMR Cluster Resources<a name="emr-getting-started-clean-up"></a>
+## Step 3: Clean up your Amazon EMR resources<a name="emr-getting-started-clean-up"></a>

 Now that you've submitted work to your cluster and viewed the results of your PySpark application, you can shut the cluster down and delete your designated Amazon S3 bucket to avoid additional charges\.